 An organizational unit that allows a team with common interests to manage how they create, provision, reuse, and share knowledge packets.

 The Knowledge Aware approach is a coherent and comprehensive enterprise-level Knowledge Management strategy and technique.

 A general term used to describe a process that does not require the end-user to perform any searches for relevant retained know-how and where retained know-how participates in the flow-of-work in ways that are specialized to the context.

 A structured, granular unit of retained know-how; purpose-built to efficiently capture, share, reuse, and provision knowledge.

-Essential knowledge that is systematically captured and preserved.
+Experience and knowledge that is systematically captured, preserved, and readied for re-use.

 A general term used to describe an enterprise-wide capability to collect and reuse Retained Know-how continuously.